🧠

 Modern psychology recognizes that intelligence is not a single, monolithic ability but rather a collection of cognitive capacities.
 The most widely accepted model distinguishes between fluid intelligence (the ability to solve novel problems) and crystallized intelligence (accumulated knowledge and skills).
 Our test specifically measures fluid intelligence through abstract pattern recognition.

 The concept of measuring intelligence dates back to the early 1900s when Alfred Binet developed the first practical intelligence test to identify students needing educational support.
-Since then, the field has evolved significantly, with Raven's Progressive Matrices becoming one of the gold standards for measuring non-verbal reasoning ability.
+Since then, the field has evolved significantly, and matrix reasoning tasks have become one of the most widely used non-verbal formats.

 Understanding your cognitive strengths can help you make informed decisions about education, career paths, and personal development.
 While IQ is not destiny, knowing where you stand can provide valuable insights into how you learn best and where you might excel.